Indiana State Income Tax - Tax Year 2012

 e-Filing: Submit Your Indiana Tax Return Online

-You can save time and money by electronically filing your Indiana income tax directly with the Department of Revenue .
+You can save time and money by electronically filing your Indiana income tax directly with the .
 Benefits of e-Filing your Indiana tax return include instant submission, error checking, and faster refund response times.
 Most tax preparers can electronically file your return for you, or you can do it yourself using free or paid income tax software, like the examples listed below.

 Indiana's INfreefile program provides free eFiling software to over one million Indiana taxpayers every year.
 If you have an Adjusted Gross Income of $57,000 or less, you probably qualify for one or more of Indiana's eFile partners' offers, from companies including Turbotax and H&R Block.
 If you don't qualify for INfreefile, you can still eFile your return using paid software or through your normal tax preparer.